core-wg/transport-indication/draft-ietf-core-transport-indication.md

 they may even do so per request.
 (For example, they may perform individual requests using CoAP-over-UDP, but choose CoAP-over-TCP for requests with large expected responses).
-When the information about endpoints is obtained through CoAP (eg. as a `has-proxy` link), the client can use the describing representation's ETag to efficiently renew its justification for using the alternative transport.
+When the information about endpoints is obtained through CoAP (e.g. as a `has-proxy` link), the client can use the describing representation's ETag to efficiently renew its justification for using the alternative transport.

 ## Selection of a canonical origin